alislaboratory/4BitCPU/README.txt

 This is the first, functional, fully working program!
 It overflows at 0xF back to the beginning!
 I have worked so hard to get to this position!

-Program 2: Making basic multiplication using a for loop.
-Let's do a program for e.g 3 x 2 .
+Program 2: Making basic multiplication using a for loop. (work in progress) Let's do a program for e.g 3 x 2 .
 Best programming practice should have the lowest number second to lower the number of cycles required.
 Pseudocode:
 Load the 1st multiplicand (3) into RAM | 0x0